nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 Behaviour when a deceased patient's record is requested:

 - <span class="label label-info">DECISION</span> The provider **MUST** allow access to a deceased patient's record for a period of 28 days after the patient's death.
 The provider **MUST** allow for the period to be configurable.
-If the request is made after this period, provider **MUST** return an error.
+If the request is made after this period, the provider **MUST** return an error.
 - <span class="label label-info">DECISION</span> The provider **MUST** return a deceased patient's record only if the patient was a main GMS registered patient prior to being de-registered due to death.

 ### Record locking ###